 - Class 6: Sentencing for Class 6 felonies ranges from six months to six years.
 In some cases, often for first-time offenders, a judge may reduce a Class 6 felony to a Class 1 misdemeanor, and adjust the sentence accordingly.

 In addition to jail time, a felony conviction may incur other penalties, including:

-- For nonviolent drug crimes, a judge may substitute a court-ordered drug treatment program in lieu of jail time, especially for first-time offenders.
+- A court-ordered drug treatment program in lieu of jail time, especially for first-time offenders

 - For crimes where the victim incurred economic losses or property damage, the judge will likely order restitution in addition to all other penalties.